antonkomarev/github-profile-views-counter/README.md

 > **NOTE**: Replace whitespace with `+` character in multi-word labels.

-## Is it safe to place tracking image?
+## Is it safe to use tracking image?

 GitHub passes all images URLs through their [GitHub Camo proxy service](https://github.blog/2010-11-13-sidejack-prevention-phase-3-ssl-proxied-assets/).